 18.4 The Regulation of the Board of Directors establishes the functions of the Secretary, including those listed in Recommendation 18.4.
-The Regulation (Article 23) of ISA's Board of Directors establishes the functions of the Secretary, including all those listed in Recommendation 18.4 (Country Code).
+YES Article 23 of Agreement 105 which is about the Regulation of ISA's Board of Directors establishes the functions of the Secretary, including all those listed in Recommendation 18.4 (Country Code).
 Corporate Bylaws also include the Secretary's functions.
 18.5.
 The Board of Directors has formed an Appointments and Remunerations Committee.
-The Board of Directors formed the Corporate Board and Governance Committee, which performs the functions of the Appointments and Remunerations Committee referred in the Country Code.
-This Committee is regulated by Agreement 100 of 31 July 2015.
-18.6 The Board of Directors has formed a NO Risk Committee.
-The Board of Directors formed the Corporate Board and Governance Committee, which performs the functions of the Risk Committee referred in the Country Code.
-18.7 The Board of Directors has formed a YES Corporate Governance Committee.
-The Board of Directors formed the Corporate Board and Governance Committee, which performs the functions of the Corporate Governance Committee referred in the Country Code.
+YES The Board of Directors formed the Corporate Board and Governance Committee, which performs the functions of the Appointments and Remunerations Committee referred in the Country Code.
+Agreement 106 of 25 November 2016 regulates this Committee.
+2016-11-25 18.6 The Board of Directors has formed a Risk Committee.
+YES The Board of Directors formed the Corporate Board and Governance Committee, which performs the functions of the Risk Committee referred in the Country Code.
+2016-11-25 18.7 The Board of Directors has formed a Corporate Governance Committee.
+YES The Board of Directors formed the Corporate Board and Governance Committee, which performs the functions of the Corporate Governance Committee referred in the Country Code.
 2015-07-31 18.8 If the Company has considered that is not necessary to constitute the totality of these Committees, its functions have been distributed between those existing or have been assumed by the Board of Directors in a plenary session.
-ISA has the Corporate Board and Governance Committee, where the functions of the following committees were channeled: Appointments and Remunerations Committee, Risk Committee and Corporate Governance Committee.
-On the other hand, Article 2, Paragraph of Agreement 100 of the Board of Directors that regulates the Corporate Board and Governance Committee of ISA, gives this Committee a general clause of competence to know about any matter that is not specifically assigned to a Committee of the Board of Directors or to an occasional Committee created for a specific topic.
+YES ISA has the Corporate Board and Governance Committee, where the functions of the following committees were channeled: Appointments and Remunerations Committee, Risk Committee, and Corporate Governance Committee.
+On the other hand, Article 2, Paragraph of Agreement 106 of the Board of Directors that regulates the Corporate Board and Governance Committee of ISA, gives this Committee a general clause of competence to know about any matter that is not specifically assigned to a Committee of the Board of Directors or to an occasional Committee created for a specific topic.